The author has worked in conservation and woodland management over many years.

 - Best of all, it easily cuts through two-inch branches.

 Power Drive makes a similar, if slightly shorter, lopper.
 Instead of gears, the Power Drive uses a lever system to boost cutting power.
-It is not as smooth to use as the Fiskars geared tool above, but it delivers five times the power a conventional lopper.
+It is not as smooth to use as the Fiskars geared tool above, but it delivers five times the power of a conventional lopper.